AfSA’s leadership team comprises pioneers in space science and policy, dedicated to advancing Africa’s role in global space exploration.

 Nigeria

 Dr. Rakiya holds a Doctorate degree in Geosciences and Civil Engineering from University of Missouri Kansas City, Missouri, USA, a Masters (MSc in Space Management from International Space University (ISU), Strasbourg, France and another Masters degree (MSc) in Environmental Resources Management from Lagos State University (LASU) Ojo, Nigeria and B.Tech in Geology, Federal University of Technology Yola, Adamawa, Nigeria.
-She has Certificate in Concept & Skill in Applied Earth Science Research from International Institute for Geo-Information Science and Earth Observation (ITC), Netherlands.
-She is a visiting lecturer with Institute of Space Science Engineering (ISSE), African University of Science and Technology (AUST) in Abuja, Nigeria and a Resource person for UN African Regional Centre for Space Science and Technology Education – English (ARCSSTEE).
+She has a certificate in Concept & Skill in Applied Earth Science Research from the International Institute for Geo-Information Science and Earth Observation (ITC), Netherlands.
+She is a visiting lecturer with the Institute of Space Science Engineering (ISSE), African University of Science and Technology (AUST) in Abuja, Nigeria and a Resource person for UN African Regional Centre for Space Science and Technology Education – English (ARCSSTEE).

 Djibouti

-His professional career began in 1995 at the National Office for Water and Sanitation, where he successively held the positions of Head of the Technical Department and Technical Advisor to the Director.
-There, he implemented strategies in the field of urban water management and oversaw the production and distribution of drinking water in Djibouti.
-Building on this initial experience, Aboubaker Hassan became Secretary-General of the Ministry of Higher Education and Research in 2012, a position he has held ever since.
-In this role, he has played a leading part in implementing several structural reforms and innovative projects.
+A 1996 graduate in hydraulic engineering with a specialisation in urban hydraulics from the École Nationale Supérieure d’Hydraulique de Toulouse (ENSEEIHT), Aboubaker also previously obtained a Specialised Higher Education Diploma in geophysics from the Institut de Physique du Globe de Paris in 1994.
+A postgraduate diploma in business management enriched this solid academic background, specialising in strategy and finance, awarded in 2004 in partnership with the University of Paris I Panthéon-Sorbonne and the French Development Agency.
+His professional career began in 1995 at the National Office for Water and Sanitation, where he successively held the positions of head of the technical department and technical advisor to the director.
+There, he implemented strategies in the field of urban water and supervised the production and distribution of drinking water in Djibouti.
+With this first experience, Aboubaker Hassan became Secretary General of the Ministry of Higher Education and Research in 2012, a position he holds to this day.
+He then played a leading role in the implementation of several structural reforms and innovative projects.

-His involvement in the technological field is particularly evident through the Djiboutian space program, which he has led since its inception in 2020.
-Under his leadership, Djibouti launched its first nanosatellite in 2023, followed by a second nanosatellite in December 2024, a historic first for the country.
-This achievement, the result of a partnership with the University Space Center of Montpellier, marks a significant technological advancement for Djibouti.
+His involvement in the technological field is particularly evident through the Djibouti space program, which he has led since its creation in 2020.
+Under his leadership, Djibouti will launch its first nano-satellite in 2023, then a second nano-satellite in December 2024, a first in the country’s history.
+This success, the result of a partnership with the Montpellier University Space Centre, marks a major technological advance for Djibouti.
+Aboubaker Hassan is also the architect of several legislative initiatives related to space, including the drafting of laws and regulations governing space activities in Djibouti.
+In November 2024, he obtained membership of the Republic of Djibouti in COPUOS (Committee on the Peaceful Uses of Outer Space.)

-Additionally, he has received several honorary distinctions, including the title of Knight in the Order of Academic Palms of the French Republic in 2016 and the rank of Officer in the National Order of June 27 of the Republic of Djibouti in 2024 for his role in the success of the Djiboutian space program.
+In recognition of his exceptional contributions, Aboubaker Hassan was elected in February 2024 as a member of the African Space Council.
+Similarly, Aboubaker Hassan has received several honorary distinctions, including the title of Knight in the Order of Academic Palms of the French Republic in 2016 and that of Officer in the National Order of June 27 of the Republic of Djibouti in 2024, for his role in the success of the Djiboutian space program.

 Morocco

 Amal LAYACHI is an engineer in the field of automation and industrial computing, with a solid academic background including a Master’s degree in electronics, electrical engineering and automation, as well as a Diploma of Advanced Studies (DEA) in instrumentation and control.
+Her professional journey spanning over 30 years reveals remarkable expertise in the implementation of integrated programs that merge space solutions with national and regional strategies.

+At the core of her career, Ms LAYACHI has coordinated significant projects aimed at integrating space technologies into crucial sectors such as land planning, urbanism, agriculture, fisheries, forestry, energy, climate change mitigation and adaptation and disaster and natural risk management.
+This proactive approach has positioned space technologies as an essential lever for socio-economic development.
+Through her ability to coordinate complex initiatives, she has demonstrated adept leadership, supporting the use of spatial tools to address contemporary challenges.
 Her commitment to strengthening institutional capacities is a cornerstone of her expertise.
 She has initiated several important training and skill development programs, reaching a wide range of national and international stakeholders, particularly within the context of North-South and South-South cooperations.
 The implementation of over 350 training sessions, workshops, and seminars she has conducted is a testament to her dedication to elevating the level of expertise in space technologies.

+As the national focal point for several recognised space agencies such as CNES, ESA, NASA, and others, Ms LAYACHI has established strategic partnerships.
+She is a member of international organisations such as UNOOSA, GEO, and COSPAR, demonstrating her ability to create international synergies that foster knowledge transfer and expertise exchange.
 Her active participation in global forums highlights her role as a catalyst for the application of space technologies in support of development.
 Her vision of making these technologies accessible to developing countries reflects her determination to transform complex tools into concrete solutions for economic growth.
+Through the creation and coordination of a network of universities and research institutions, she is committed to strengthening applied research in the fields of Earth Observation, thereby consolidating a community of knowledge and innovation to benefit from future global challenges.

 Cameroon